 St. Pete Beach is on the Gulf of Mexico and has pure white sand and amazing sunsets.
 You’ll also find plenty of opportunities for parasailing and snorkeling.

 Fred Howard Park

 Fred Howard Park is a fantastic place to bring the family for a day of adventure.
 Rent a canoe or kayak and explore all the different habitats and wildlife that call Florida home.
 Dolphin and manatee sightings are also common.

-Located in Tarpon Springs, Fred Howard Park has a large swimming area, a windsurfing area, and a place to launch kayaks and paddleboards.
+One of the coolest places to see in Tarpon Springs, Fred Howard Park has a large swimming area, a windsurfing area, and a place to launch kayaks and paddleboards.
 Picnic shelters are available for eating.
 Feel free to go fishing if you have a license or spend the day in the ball field with your kids or friends.